flipkart-incubator/springy-heads/README.md

     @Override
     public Drawable getChatHeadDrawable(Object key) {
-        // this is where you return a drawable for the chat head itself.
-Typically you return a circular shape return getResources().getDrawable(R.drawable.circular_view);
+        // this is where you return a drawable for the chat head itself based on the key.
+Typically you return a circular shape
+        // you may want to checkout circular image library https://github.com/flipkart-incubator/circular-image return getResources().getDrawable(R.drawable.circular_view);
     }
 });